 I am Amy Campbell.
 I am a wife, a mother of twins, Charlotte, my little warrior and Esme, my bright star, who was born on the 10th July 2016 and died 30th August 2016.
-I live in Yorkshire with my husband, Connor, my daughter Charlotte and my two Labradors, Hattie and Mila.
-I am currently pregnant and very excited to announce we are expecting a baby boy in June 2018.
+I live in Yorkshire with my husband, Connor, my children Charlotte and Archie and my two Labradors, Hattie and Mila.

 Charlotte and Esme were born two and half hours shy of 27 weeks, i.e. 3 months early.
 Between the pair of them, they had a very rocky start to life but showed nothing but courage, fight, determination and love.
 Sadly at seven weeks, Esme died due to her extreme prematurity, septicaemia and Ventriculitis.
 Charlotte is now one years old and continues to be my little warrior.